CottageLabs/reactordb/docs/MODELS.md

         "alternative_name" : "<alternative name for this reactor>", "url" : "<reactor website>",
-        "image" : "<url for image of reactor>", "status" : "<operational status of the reactor at this time>",
+        "image" : "<url for image of reactor>", "image_label" : "<label to go alongisde image - can be markdown>", "status" : "<operational status of the reactor at this time>",

         "site_name" : "<name of the site>",